Mary Louise Kelly: Career

 Kelly's first post-college job was reporting on local politics for her hometown newspaper, The Atlanta Journal-Constitution.
 After her post-graduate studies in Cambridge, England, and internships at the British Broadcasting Corporation (BBC) in Scotland and London, Kelly joined the Boston team that launched the radio news magazine The World, a joint venture between the BBC and Public Radio International.

-The following year, Kelly returned to the UK, working as a host, foreign correspondent and senior producer for the BBC World Service, and as a producer at CNN in London.
-Kelly reported from the Afghan-Pakistan border, radical Hamburg mosques, Kosovo refugee camps and the deck of an aircraft carrier.
+The following year, Kelly returned to the United Kingdom, working as a host, foreign correspondent and senior producer for the BBC World Service, and as a producer at CNN in London.
+Kelly reported from the Afghan-Pakistan border, radical Hamburg mosques, Kosovo refugee camps, and the deck of an aircraft carrier.
 At the BBC, she covered the peace talks that ended The Troubles in Northern Ireland.

-In 2001, Kelly returned to the United States to join NPR in Washington, D.C.
-For three years, she edited NPR's evening newsmagazine All Things Considered.
+Kelly returned to the United States in 2001 to join National Public Radio in Washington, D.C.
+For three years, she edited NPR's evening news magazine, All Things Considered.
 The NPR website described her as a "bad-ass babe on breaking news".

-In 2004, Kelly launched NPR's intelligence beat.
-She reported on spy agencies such as the Central Intelligence Agency, the Defense Intelligence Agency, and the National Security Agency.
-In 2005, Kelly became the first reporter to interview Gary Schroen, the CIA operative who was dropped into Afghanistan in the aftermath of the September 11 attacks with a six-man team and a directive to bring back the head of Bin Laden.
-In 2006, Kelly broke the news of the CIA's secret decision to disband the unit aimed at searching for Osama bin Laden.
-The story caused an uproar and led to the Senate voting on September 8, 2006, to reinstate the unit.
+In 2004, Kelly launched NPR's intelligence beat, reporting on spy agencies like the Central Intelligence Agency (CIA), the Defense Intelligence Agency, and the National Security Agency.
+In 2005, Kelly became the first reporter to interview Gary Schroen, the CIA operative who was dropped into Afghanistan in the aftermath of the September 11 attacks with a six-man team and a directive to bring back the head of Osama bin Laden.
+In 2006, Kelly broke the news of the CIA's secret decision to disband the unit aimed at searching for bin Laden.
+The story caused an uproar and led to the U.S. Senate voting on September 8, 2006, to reinstate the unit.

-From January 2009 to 2011, Kelly was National Public Radio's senior Pentagon correspondent, reporting on defense and foreign policy issues.
+From January 2009 to 2011, Kelly served as NPR's senior Pentagon correspondent, reporting on defense and foreign policy issues.
 As part of NPR's national security team, Kelly covered the Obama administration's approach to the wars in Afghanistan and the Iraq War.
 She also focused on how the U.S. projected its military power elsewhere in the world; how the U.S. reacted to, and dealt with, the emerging global military muscle of countries such as China; and the way in which U.S. foreign policy goals are often sought, and sometimes achieved, through defense and Intelligence agency channels.